 We visited Heavenly Ski Resort in South Lake Tahoe, California from February 14-22, 2014.
 Heavenly is the prettiest place we have ever skied.
 The proximity to Lake Tahoe is amazing.
 It is beyond beautiful.
-Michele and Jim have skied Squaw Valley and the former Alpine Meadows (now part of Squaw) and Heavenly’s views are just tremendous.
+Michele and Jim have skied Palisades Tahoe and the former Alpine Meadows (now part of Palisades) and Heavenly’s views are just tremendous.

 How to Get to Heavenly

 We had frequent flyer miles that could get our family of four to San Francisco for free, but not to Reno that did not include a hideous layover.
 So, we flew direct from Boston to San Francisco, rented an SUV and drove the three hours to Lake Tahoe.
 We did it at night.
 The drive is gorgeous during the day.

 Reno is much, much closer to Lake Tahoe and is the better choice for visiting the area.